ThirdAILabs/Universe/docker/product/README.md

 one of the docker images.
 To get this tag, you can either list all Docker images by running  ```bash docker images ``` and choose the most recent one, or by yourself running  ```bash git log -1 --pretty=format:%h```.
-The build script will also print the images it is building.
+The build script will also print the full name (including the tag) of the images it is building.
 Note that the git archive that creates the base image only works off of the last complete commit, so if you want to test changes you need to create a new commit and rerun the build command.

+## How do I run a Dockerfiles?

 Once you have built/distributed a product Docker image, you have different options on how to run it.